2022–23 NHL season: Bracket

 In each round, teams compete in a best-of-seven series following a 2–2–1–1–1 format (scores in the bracket indicate the number of games won in each best-of-seven series).
 The team with home ice advantage plays at home for games one and two (and games five and seven, if necessary), and the other team is at home for games three and four (and game six, if necessary).
 The top three teams in each division make the playoffs, along with two wild cards in each conference, for a total of eight teams from each conference.

 In the First Round, the lower seeded wild card in each conference played against the division winner with the best record while the other wild card played against the other division winner, and both wild cards were de facto #4 seeds.
 The other series matched the second and third place teams from the divisions.
 In the first two rounds, home ice advantage was awarded to the team with the better seed.
-In the Conference Finals and Stanley Cup Finals, home ice advantage was awarded to the team with the better regular season record.
+In the conference final and Stanley Cup Final, home ice advantage was awarded to the team with the better regular season record.